Abhinandan-Kushwaha/react-native-gifted-charts/docs/LineChart/LineChartBicolorProps.md

 represent the properties of the chart portion lying above the X axis.

-The respective properties of the chart portion lying below the X axis are obtained by using the suffix `Negative` to the prop names -
+The respective properties of the chart portion lying below the X axis are obtained by appending the suffix `Negative` to the prop names.
+Hence the prop name for the portion below the X axis become -

 1. colorNegative